adobeio/adobeio-documentation/README.md

 ## Perform an AEM Health and Configuration Check

-You can use the [AEM Web Console Sling Health Check](http://localhost:4502/system/console/healthcheck?tags=eventproxy%2C+conf&debug=true&forceInstantExecution=true&overrideGlobalTimeout=40000) to verify your configurations are correct.
+You can use the **AEM Web Console Sling Health Check** to verify that your configurations are correct.

 To verify your configurations: